jyock97/unity_2d_action_platformer/README.md

        1. ### Range Weapon

-          [Action: *Weapon Select 1*] By pressing the key 1, the Player can select this weapon as the current weapon.
+          [Action: *Weapon Select 1*] By pressing the Key 1, the Player can select this weapon as the current weapon.

-          Action: The Weapon spawn a Bullet.
-Facing the same direction of the Player.
+          Action: The Weapon spawns a Bullet.
+Facing the same direction as the Player.

        2. ### Melee Weapon

-          [Action: *Weapon Select 2*] By pressing the key 2, the Player can select this weapon as the current weapon.
+          [Action: *Weapon Select 2*] By pressing the Key 2, the Player can select this weapon as the current weapon.

-          Action: The Player do an attack in front of here.
+          Action: The Player does an attack in front of her.
 Dealing damage to any enemy in front of her.

        3. ### Bullet

-          The Bullet travel on a straight line.
-It will destroy itself when hitting a wall, an object, an enemy or after an amount of time.
+          The Bullet travel in a straight line.
+It will destroy itself when hitting a wall, an object, an enemy, or after an amount of time.
 If it impacts an enemy, it will deal damage.

 2. ### Enemies

    1. ### Enemy 01

-      The Enemy has life base on a numeric value.
+      The Enemy has life based on a numeric value.

       It moves left to right when the Player is not nearby.